In Libya's west, Berber anger spills into gasfields

 “Our main demand is that the language of the Amazigh and our culture will be guaranteed in the constitution,” Ghali Twini, a member of the local council said.

-Many Amazigh oppose the government, favoring a federal system that devolves regional powers.
-Residents in Zuwara sympathize with the port protesters but their mood is less belligerent.
+Many Amazigh oppose the government, favouring a federal system that devolves regional powers.
+Residents in Zuwara sympathise with the port protesters but their mood is less belligerent.

 “We’ve tried so many things before, demonstrating, talking to the government,” said Yousra al-Hasairi, a veiled medical laboratory student.
 “They didn’t listen so we had to take this last resort.”